bokeh/bokeh/docs/bokeh/source/docs/dev_guide/testing.rst

     $ node make baseline-test:accept

-The ``accept`` command only stages changed ``.blf`` and ``.png`` files under ``bokehjs/test/baselines/linux``.
+The ``accept`` command only stages changed ``.blf`` and ``.png`` files under ``bokehjs/test/baselines/linux`` that exactly match the completed report.
+This prevents candidates left by an earlier or broader run from being staged.
 It does not create a commit.

-Normal runs pull an immutable revision tag from Bokeh's public GHCR package.
+Normal runs pull an immutable digest from Bokeh's public GHCR package.
 Maintainers can publish a refreshed container with the manually dispatched ``BokehJS - Publish Baseline Image`` GitHub Actions workflow.
 The workflow rebuilds the package layers without a cache, tests the local image before publishing it, and records the resulting digest.
-Bump the image revision whenever the versions or system packages in the container are refreshed, then update the revision used by ``bokehjs/test/run-baseline-tests.mjs`` in a reviewed pull request.
+Bump the image revision whenever the versions or system packages in the container are refreshed, then update the digest used by ``bokehjs/test/run-baseline-tests.mjs`` in a reviewed pull request.
 Set ``BOKEHJS_BASELINE_BUILD=1`` to build the Dockerfile locally while preparing a new image.
 Set ``BOKEHJS_CONTAINER_ENGINE=podman`` when invoking any ``baseline-test`` task to